ricarhincapie/Torre_Dev/README.md

-# Torre Genome Score
+# Torre GenoMeter

-## Measure your Genome by measuring how interesting your profile is
+## Get to know how interesting your Genome is for recruiters

 ### How to use it